 A separate build process, like the one in Observable Framework, helps with this since it catches errors in one central place.
 The deployed dashboard still works, but the build process can send error messages to the maintainer, who can fix problems.
 The user might never even know that there was a problem, while in a traditional BI dashboard, they will see database errors without knowing what to do about them.

-One way to know if a dashboard you have put so much work into actually delivers value to your users is to track dashboard usage.
+One way to know if a dashboard actually delivers value to your end users is to track dashboard usage.
 It’s nice to get validation that people actually find what you’ve built useful.
 But more importantly, you want to make sure if it gets used at all, and used as much as you’d expect, over the long term.
 Dashboards often get a spike in traffic when they’ve just been released, but then the traffic drops off.

 Build it and they will come – except, that doesn’t usually work.
 You have to tell people that you made something for them, and keep reminding them.
 Perhaps your immediate customers are aware of it, but are there other stakeholders or interested parties who might benefit from your dashboard (who also have access to the data, of course)?